AdamWhitcroft/adamwhitcroft.github.io/wardrobe.md

 permalink: /wardrobe/
 ---

+(this page is WIP, if you find it early, good for you)

-I don't self-identify as a minimalist but I do enjoy owning *less*[^1].
+I don't self-identify as a minimalist but I do enjoy owning _less_[^1].
 One of the areas I channel this most is my wardrobe.
 The items listed below comprise my day-to-day wardrobe[^2].

 I avoid animal products, and try my best to support ethical and sustainable manufacturing.